Why Wellbeing Matters in Modern Perioperative Care

 Exceptional patient care starts with supported, connected and healthy healthcare professionals.

-That’s why we continue to create events that not only share the latest clinical knowledge, but also give healthcare professionals the time and space to connect, reflect and support one another.
+We continue to create events that share the latest clinical knowledge while providing the space for professionals to connect, reflect, and support one another.

-Following the success of the recent Well-being Retreat and Scientific Meeting, we’re carrying that same ethos into the upcoming 13th East Midlands Critical Care and Perioperative Medicine Hybrid Conference, taking place on 8–9 October 2026 in Nottingham.
+Following the success of our recent Well-being Retreat and Scientific Meeting, we are carrying that same ethos into the 13th East Midlands Critical Care and Perioperative Medicine Hybrid Conference, taking place on 8–9 October 2026 in Nottingham.

-While the October conference is firmly focused on advancing knowledge in critical care, anaesthesia and perioperative medicine, the conversations around wellbeing remain just as important.
+While the conference focuses on advancing knowledge in critical care, anaesthesia, and perioperative medicine, discussions regarding wellbeing remain a priority.

-Across healthcare, clinicians continue to face increasing pressures — from workforce shortages and growing patient complexity to the emotional demands of modern clinical practice.
-Technical excellence alone is no longer enough.
-Sustainable healthcare also depends on creating space for reflection, peer support and honest discussion about the realities of working in high-pressure environments.
+Clinicians today face increasing pressures, from workforce shortages to growing patient complexity.
+Sustainable healthcare depends on creating space for reflection, peer support, and honest discussion about the realities of high-pressure environments.

 What’s new in prehabilitation